liquibase/liquibase-neo4j/README.md

  - ❌ `jdbc:neo4j:https://host:port` is NOT supported

 Starting with Neo4j 4 (Enterprise Edition), a Neo4j server may host several databases.
-If you want to explicit target a specific database, you need to specify the `database` URI parameter, like in the following examples:
+If you want to explicitly target a specific database, you need to specify the `database` URI parameter, like in the following examples:

  - `jdbc:neo4j:bolt://localhost?database=myDb`
  - `jdbc:neo4j:neo4j+ssc://example.com?database=otherDb`